dashpay/docs/developers/integration.rst

 Broadcasting InstantSend Transactions
 -------------------------------------

-Since Dash 0.14.0 established LLMQ on the Dash network, quorums will now attempt to lock every valid transaction by default without any additional fee or action by the sending wallet or user.
+Since Dash v0.14.0 established LLMQs on the Dash network, quorums will now attempt to lock every valid transaction by default without any additional fee or action by the sending wallet or user.
 A transaction is eligible for InstantSend when each of its inputs is considered